metno/emep-ctm/Input.rst

 volcanoes, while ``columnsource_emission.csv`` contains the emission parameters.

-Since 2010 the EMEP model has also been used to model the transport of ash and |SO2| from volcanic eruptions.
+Since 2010 the EMEP/MSC-W  model has also been used to model the transport of ash and |SO2| from volcanic eruptions.
 In addition to data for passive degassing of |SO2|\ , the above two input files also contain locations and emission parameters for two recent eruptions of